 We hope you will join us for one of our upcoming virtual admissions information sessions.
-Admissions sessions are offered each Thursday.
+Admissions sessions are offered once a month on Thursdays.
 You will need a computer or mobile device and an internet connection to access virtual sessions.
 You must also download the Zoom app.
-A full listing of virtual sessions and registration information can be found here.
+Register for an upcoming virtual session.
 Note that all times are Central Time.

-Incoming exchange students are required to be studying law at their home university.
-The Law School does not accept short-term visiting students except those from recognized exchange partners.
-Non-law exchange students are not permitted to take classes at the Law School.
+Incoming exchange students must be law students at one of our partner institutions.
+Non-law exchange students at UT are not permitted to take classes at the Law School.

 Incoming law exchange students take courses at the Law School, integrated with both J.D. and LL.M. students.
 There is some opportunity to take graduate-level courses in other departments however.
 All exchange students are required to take Introduction to U.S. Law in the fall semester or U.S. Constitutional Law in the spring semester to build a strong foundation for their studies at Texas Law.